Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Introduction

 To address the challenge of inter-chunk modeling, we employ auto-regressive generation for VFI.
 A key challenge in this paradigm is error accumulation, also known as \textit{exposure bias}~\cite{schmidt2019generalization}.
 This phenomenon occurs when the model conditions on its own imperfect outputs, causing errors to propagate and degrade quality over time.
 We mitigate this by introducing a novel \textit{skip-concatenate sampling} strategy.
 Unlike traditional causal inference, where each newly generated segment depends on the immediately preceding (and potentially imperfect) output, our method periodically generates a chunk independently of the most recent context.
 This \textit{skip} chunk effectively resets the accumulated error.
 A subsequent \textit{concatenate} chunk is then generated, conditioned on both the new \textit{skip} chunk and the prior context, thereby seamlessly bridging the temporal gap.
 This strategy ensures temporal stability over long sequences by preventing uncontrolled error propagation.

 To efficiently achieve resolution scalability, we adopt a sparse, local attention scheme, which is spatially local but temporally dense.
-This design avoids the quadratic complexity of full attention and, when combined with tiled VAE encoding (see details in Section~\ref{sec:tiledVAE}), decouples computational cost from the image resolution, enabling seamless generalization to resolutions unseen during training (e.g., training on 1080p and testing on 4K).
+This design avoids the quadratic complexity of full attention and, combined with tiled VAE encoding, enabling seamless generalization to resolutions unseen during training.
 Furthermore, to enhance the visual quality and fidelity of the generated frames, we design a \textit{conditional VAE decoder}.
 Standard VAEs often lose fine-grained details during reconstruction from the latent space.
 Our enhanced decoder mitigates this by incorporating multi-scale features extracted from the input low-frame-rate video.
 By injecting this rich contextual information throughout the decoding process, our model produces sharper and more accurate reconstructions that are faithful to the original scene.

-Our main contributions are: \begin{itemize} \item We propose LDF-VFI, a novel auto-regressive diffusion transformer framework that models video sequences holistically.
-This video-centric approach ensures long-range temporal consistency, a critical aspect overlooked by traditional frame-pair-based methods. \item We are the first to employ auto-regressive generation for VFI.
-Specifically, we design a novel \textit{skip-concatenate sampling} strategy, tailored for the VFI task, to address error accumulation.
-This method effectively maintains temporal stability over long sequences, overcoming a key limitation of standard auto-regressive models. \item We introduce an efficient and scalable architecture combining sparse, local attention with tiled VAE encoding.
-This design not only manages the computational complexity of high-resolution video but also enables seamless generalization to arbitrary resolutions (e.g., 4K) without retraining. \end{itemize}
+To validate the effectiveness of our video-centric design, we develop \textit{video-centric benchmarks}, SNU-FILM-entire and X4K-entire, which evaluate interpolation quality on full videos rather than isolated frame triplets.
+Extensive experiments show that LDF-VFI achieves state-of-the-art performance, with clear gains in both per-frame perceptual quality and long-range temporal coherence, particularly under large and complex motion.